 Where to Find Largemouth Bass

-Largemouth Bass are native to North America and can be found in both small and large rivers/lakes alike, usually finding cover in shallow weeds or other water cover.
-In Canada Largemouth Bass are mainly found in the most southern parts of Canada as they generally prefer the warmer waters of the United States.
+Largemouth Bass are native to North America but, in Canada, they are mainly found in the most southern parts of the country as they generally prefer the warmer waters of the United States.

 Understanding Largemouth Bass Behavior